All Are Welcome!

 Why Do You Have a Meal after Church Every Week?

 We believe that eating with people is one of the best ways for us to get to know each other.
 Please stick around and join us for lunch!
+[Our weekly meal is on pause during COVID]

 What Happens after Lunch on Sundays?